clok/git-tuts/config_files.md

 Git Ignore (.gitignore)
 -------------------------
-Include file extenstions, names and negations.
+Include file extensions, names and negations.
 You can set a global level ignore file in your *.gitconfig* and you can include a repo level *.gitignore* at the root of the repository.

 Sample:
 ```